-A focus on the 50 top industrial players (corresponding to the ones having at least 100 patents families related to Deep Learning) shows that Chinese companies are still a majority (29), but companies from other countries (USA, Japan, South Korea, Germany, The Netherlands, Sweden) also appear.
+A focus on the 50 top industrial players (corresponding to the ones having at least 100 patents families related to Deep Learning) shows that Chinese companies are still a majority (29), but companies from other countries (U.S.A., Japan, South Korea, Germany, The Netherlands, Sweden) also appear.

-The market fields of non-Chinese companies are quite similar to the ones of Chinese companies: IT, search engine, e-commerce, transportation, electronics, telecommunication...
+The market fields of non-Chinese companies are quite similar to Chinese companies' ones: IT, search engine, e-commerce, transportation, electronics, telecommunication...
 This shows the great diversity of the applicative areas of Deep Learning, as it will be observed later by analyzing the industries targeted by patents.